-At the age of 22, Jean is a three-year pro.
-A sensational prospect at 122 pounds, he is one of the brightest young talents from Puerto Rico – before his debut, he was an amateur standout.
+At the age of 22, Jean is a four-year pro.
+A prospect at 126 pounds, he is one of the top young prospects from Puerto Rico.
+Before his debut, he was an amateur standout.

 He stayed active with three fights in 2015, four in 2016, and four in 2017.
 He has had three fights scheduled for eight rounds and has gone the full eight-round distance one time.

 Jean stepped up to 10-round status for the first time in his last fight on July 14 in New Orleans and won by first-round knockout against Angel Luna.

 ESPN.com’s Dan Rafael reported from ringside [excerpts]: Puerto Rican featherweight prospect Jean Carlos Rivera, of Orlando, Florida, stormed past Angel Luna of the Dominican Republic, stopping him in just 82 seconds of their scheduled 10-rounder.

 Rivera nailed Luna with a clean left hook in the opening seconds of the fight and he never recovered.
 Rivera continued to pound him until he went down under heavy fire and [the] referee waved it off.
 [End Rafael item]

 In his post-fight interview, Jean said, “The fight went way easier than I expected.
 I was prepared to fight 10 hard rounds if necessary.

 “I’ve been training very hard and now I want to take on bigger challenges.
 I want to face world-ranked fighters.
 “I’m ready to step up my competition.”